The Board’s primary role is to ensure that CMTBC delivers on its mandate to serve and protect the public.

-The Board currently consists of 11 members: six RMTs elected by the profession to a two-year term (with a two-term maximum), and five public representatives appointed by the provincial government for varying terms of either one, two, or three years in length.
+The Board currently consists of 9 members: six RMTs elected by the profession to a two-year term (with a two-term maximum), and three public representatives appointed by the provincial government for varying terms of either one, two, or three years in length.

 Board members are expected to commit to the full length of their term, and must be available to meet approximately five times per year in person (generally for a full day) and to prepare in advance of each meeting by spending three to six hours reviewing written materials.
 In addition, Board members devote time to committee work.